 Who receives your data?

-Within Novalnet AG, those departments or employees receive your data which they need to fulfil their contractual, legal and supervisory obligations and legitimate interests.
+Within Novalnet, those departments or employees receive your data which they need to fulfil their contractual, legal and supervisory obligations and legitimate interests.

 If there is a legal or supervisory obligation, public bodies and institutions (e.g. Federal Financial Supervisory Authority, tax authorities, law enforcement authorities, etc.) may be recipients of your personal data.